Based in Morris County, serving northern, NJ

 *DELEGATES: NJ REPUBLICAN STATE COMMITTEE

-Download Nominating Petition - Click on either link to download a blank Nominating Petition for either the Republican County Committee or the Democrat County Committee (same petition for either).
-You have a choice of format: PDF file, or Microsoft Word(R).
-Your municipal clerk can tell you how many VALID signatures you need (typically 10).
-You must turn the Petition into your municipal clerk before April 9th, and the clerk can Notarize the petition when you deliver it to them (more directions below).
+Your municipal clerk can tell you how many VALID signatures you need (typically 10)(get twice that number, for safety).
+You must turn the Petition into your municipal clerk before 3 p.m. on the due date.
+It must be NOTARIZED - ASK: some clerks will Notarize the petition when you deliver it to them (more directions below).
 Note that the only signatures that will count will be those of REGISTERED voters from the political party whose Committee you are seeking election to, who live in YOUR voting district.
 You will want to gather about twice as many signatures as you need, because some people will say they are registered who are not, and their signatures will be disqualified.

 2) Put your SIGNATURE and written name on Line 1, then your address - so the Notary can recognize YOU as the petitioner.

-3) Get the signatures of registered Republicans who vote in your voting district (in Morris County 5 are required; we recommend get 10 in case some are disqualified).
+3) Get the signatures of registered Republicans who vote in your voting district.

 4) When you turn petition in, it must be Notarized - generally the clerk can notarize it for you without cost.